cinemascience/cinema/README.md

 about in advance.
 With Cinema, we have developed a novel framework for a third option – a highly interactive, compact and scalable way to explore data.

-# Cinema Toolkit repositories are a subset of github/cinemascience group
+# Cinema Toolkit code and repositories

 Many Cinema-related repositories can be found on the [github cinema group](https://github.com/cinemascience), however, those repositories are not automatically considered to be part of the official supported